tc39/notes/es7/2015-11/nov-18.md

 BT: we would love to implement it that way, but that is work that must be done.

-BT: I don’t think this is fatal, but we should consider it
+BT: I don't think this is fatal, but we should consider it

 WH: how many?